Today we want to talk about a common error on websites. The 404 pages.

 Cause 3: A renaming page.

-That’s very common, a client decides to change or rename the page but not consider to redirect.
+That’s very common, a client decides to change or rename the page but not consider redirecting.

 - Create a 301 redirect